-An autistic child leaves the house unseen, a hunter or hiker goes missing, a patient from memory care wanders away, a person suspected of committing suicide can't be found, investigators get a new tip on a cold case.
+An autistic child leaves the house unseen, a hunter or hiker goes missing, a patient from memory care wanders away, investigators get a new tip on a cold case.
+We provide specially trained dog/handler teams to assist public safety/law enforcement agencies in lost person searches - such as those described above.
 Established in 1981 as a 501(c)3 organization, MinnSARDA is the oldest canine search and rescue unit in the state of Minnesota.
-We provide specially trained dog/handler teams to assist public safety agencies in lost person searches - such as those described above.
-Our services are free of charge to requesting law enforcement agencies and are available 24/7/365.
+Our services are free of charge to requesting agencies.
 We primarily serve the state of Minnesota and the Twin Cities metro area, but occasionally work in other states.

 Teams are trained to work in three main areas: